-Pineapple and coconut add a fun summer twist to any dessert.
-Make this Pina Colada Bundt Cake for those picnics or barbecues that you are going to this summer and watch everyone smile as they grab a slice.
+Pineapple and coconut add a fun summer twist to this easy Pina Colada Bundt Cake.
+It’s a great dessert for summer picnics or barbecues.
+Watch everyone smile as they grab a slice.

 *Love these recipes?
 Be sure to sign up for the BruCrew email to have these recipes delivered to your inbox, so you never miss one.

 Recently our youngest son received a note in the mail.
 This wasn’t just any note though.
 It was from a little girl from church telling him how much she liked him.
 He was so embarrassed by it that he tore it up and flushed it down the drain.

 I guess that’s one way to keep his older brother from reading it and teasing him mercilessly.